SilentKernel/sentry-docker-compose/README.md

 ```
 ***[SENTRY CONTAINER] should be sentry_sentry_1 if it's the first instance***

-Finally just launch the all stack :
+Finally just launch the stack :

 ```shell
 docker-compose up -d